 - Coughs and sneezes are to be directed into the arm folds more than one meter away (preferably further) from the baby.

 There is a lot of advice about avoiding public transport, crowds, cafes and public places.
 Assess for yourself if there is a high risk of someone coughing or sneezing within one meter of the child.
-In that case, I think you should consider choosing another means of transport or activity.
+If there is a high risk, consider choosing another means of transport or activity.
 But as I said, RSV is not hanging in the air unless someone sneezes or coughs.
 So in an uncrowded bus, cafe or library, the risk of infection is small.

 Should you keep older siblings at home from kindergarten to protect the baby from RSV?

-A newborn is less likely to be infected with RSV or other cold virus if the older sibling does not go to kindergarten.
-But having a new sibling in the family is often hard enough for a 2-3 year old.
-Being expelled from friends at preschool is more than many siblings can handle.
+A newborn is less likely to be infected with RSV or other cold viruses if their older siblings do not go to kindergarten.
+But, let’s consider the older sibling.
+It is often hard enough for a 2-3 year old to have a new member in the family.
+It would be devastating for them to be expelled from friends at preschool as well!

-As long as you do not have a baby that is particularly susceptible to infection (extremely premature, non-operated severe heart defects, etc.), I would recommend letting the older sibling go to preschool.
-Colds, and even bronchiolitis, is a part of life.
-But the overall situation in the family is important.
-So, if you feel better about having both children at home – do it.
+As long as your baby is not particularly susceptible to infection (for example they are not extremely premature, or have non-operated severe heart defects, etc.), I would recommend letting the older sibling go to preschool.
+Colds, and even bronchiolitis, are a part of life.
+However, it is understandable that the overall situation in the family is important.
+So, if you feel better about having all children at home, then do it.

 Who should be protected against RSV?